jlipton04/Project-1/README.md

 2. Task B - In task B, you will compile and run the c programming code, kept inside the Task B directory.
 2. Task C - In task C, you will have to optimize the code given in Task B and then

+# Getting Started - Github
+1. Register and create your github account
+2. Fork this repository into your repository
+3. From henceforth, you will be using your own repository for clonning, pull, push whereever applicable during the project

-# Things to learn - Accessing Lab
+# Getting Started - Accessing Lab

 Everything needs to be done at the lab machines.
 There are 5 labs, lab1 - lab5.
 The code you write needs to compile in those machines.
 To access those machines, follow the following instructions: